 This subject has come up again as the ophthalmology departments of the University Hospitals of Morecambe Bay have a policy of refusing to accept patients whom we have referred for this type of specialist screening, unless there is already obvious pathology present.

-It could be that those of you in other areas are also being asked to see such patients and so the following advice from LOCSU will be just as relevant.
+It could be that those of you in other areas are also being asked to see such patients and so after consultation with LOCSU the following advice will be just as relevant.

 The responsibility for arranging adequate retinal monitoring for patients taking HCQ sits with the original prescriber.
 If a patient is asked to attend for a sight test in order to screen for HCQ retinopathy by a Chloroquine/Hydroxychloroquine prescriber, we suggest a courteous communication back to the prescriber as follows: